What to Do If You’re Facing Foreclosure or Falling Behind on Your Mortgage in the COVID-19 Era

 You can go to this online lookup to find out if your loan is a Fannie Mae loan: https://www.knowyouroptions.com/loanlookup

 Federal Housing Administration (FHA) Loans: FHA provides mortgage insurance, protecting lenders from the risk that a loan may become delinquent, for regular mortgages as well as reverse mortgages (FHA is the main provider of reverse mortgages in the United States).
 This means that lenders backed by FHA have to follow its rules.
-And on March 18, 2020, FHA ordered a 60-day moratorium on lenders starting foreclosures.
-FHA also ordered a 60-day halt of lenders continuing the foreclosure of any FHA loans they have already started.
+FHA has extended its moratorium on foreclosure cases until June 30, 2020.
 FHA also has reminded lenders that there are workout options for homeowners who have fallen behind.
 An example of one of those options is a special forbearance for unemployed borrowers.

 As of April 1, 2020, FHA announced a special forbearance program for homeowners negatively affected by COVID-19.
 The initial forbearance may be up to six months and can be extended up to another six months.
 All late charges, fees and penalties have to be waived during a forbearance.
 Suspended payments during a forbearance can’t be reported as delinquent to the credit reporting agencies.